164 World Languages

 - Chinese (Cantonese): This is one of the main dialects of the Chinese language, spoken largely in Guangdong and Guangxi provinces in China, and by the Chinese diaspora worldwide.
 It has a complexity of tones and is known for its usage in many historic pieces of Chinese literature.

-- Chinese: Refers to the Sinitic languages spoken widely in China, with Mandarin Chinese being the most influential.
+- Chinese (Mandarin): Refers to the Sinitic languages spoken widely in China, with Mandarin Chinese being the most influential.
 Mandarin, also known as Standard Chinese, is the official language of China and Taiwan, and one of four official languages in Singapore.

 - Croatian: A South Slavic language, Croatian is the official language of Croatia, and is also spoken in Bosnia and Herzegovina, Serbia, and neighboring countries.
 Its writing system uses the Latin script.